yhbyun/laravel-snowman/README.md

 ```

 Also, while you're in this file, note that you can also update the default target directory for each generator.

+## Laravel 4 Generators

+This package is based upon a [Jeffrey Way's generators](https://github.com/JeffreyWay/Laravel-4-Generators), which is an indispensable packgage in Laravel.